enkidevs/curriculum/Web/HTML/README.md

-There's no styling without HTML.
+There's no content without HTML.